CGNS/CGNS/src/sampleScripts/IBM_BlueGene_xl/README.txt

 This example assumes all the needed packages are in ${HOME}/packages and the all the scripts are placed in ${HOME}/packages.

+NOTE (1): If the system already has HDF5 installed then you can use it instead, as long as it was build with --enable-parallel.

 (1) Building zlib from source:

    Download and extract the zlib source: http://www.zlib.net/